08.30, Monday 04 February 2019

 44 Hallam Street, London

-On Monday 4 and Tuesday 5 February 2019, the Academy of Medical Sciences will host a two-day meeting on antimicrobial resistance (AMR) at the Hallam Conference Centre (44 Hallam Street, London, W1W 6JJ).
+On Monday 4 and Tuesday 5 February 2019, the Academy of Medical Sciences hosted a two-day meeting on antimicrobial resistance (AMR).

-Specifically, across the course of the two-day symposium, findings from previous and ongoing collaborative research on the interactions of human health, animal health, and the environment will be explored alongside the research and policy actions that have been taken in the UK and India to address this challenge and how these fit within the global context.
-In addition, it is hoped that the symposium will help identify discrete areas for continued or future research that will impact on policy and action, and that research outcomes from increased partnership opportunities can be presented at the second symposium in India in 2021.
+Specifically, across the course of the two-day 2019 symposium, findings from collaborative research on the interactions of human health, animal health, and the environment were explored alongside the research and policy actions that have been taken in the UK and India to address this challenge.
+In addition, the symposium helped to identify areas for continued or future research that will impact on policy and action.
+A video of the event can be found below or on the Academy's YouTube Channel.

 - Professor Jeffery Errington FRS FMedSci, Director of the Centre for Bacterial Cell Biology, Newcastle University

 - Dr Abdul Ghafur, Coordinator, Chennai declaration on antimicrobial resistance

 - Professor Alison Holmes FMedSci, Professor of Infectious Diseases, Imperial College London